trailofbits/sinter/README.md

 To be able to distribute a macOS application that uses the `EndpointSecurity` API, as Sinter does, requires building and signing with a certificate from an Apple Developer Account that has been approved for the `EndpointSecurity` entitlement.
 Note that only a Team Account owner can apply for this entitlement.

+### Build with CMake

+From the Sinter directory:

+`mkdir build && cd build && cmake -G Ninja .. && ninja`

+## Run Sinter

+After building, from the build directory:

+`sudo ./sinter`

 ## License

 Sinter is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.